htcondor/htcondor/docs/man-pages/condor_submit.rst

  azure_auth_file = <pathname>
     For grid type **azure** jobs, specifies a path and file name of the authorization file that grants permission for HTCondor to use the Azure account.
-If it’s not defined, then HTCondor will attempt to use the default credentials of the Azure CLI tools.
+If it's not defined, then HTCondor will attempt to use the default credentials of the Azure CLI tools.
     :index:`azure_image<single: azure_image; submit commands>`
  azure_image = <image id>